hyungmogu/ctci/README.md

 ## Work Summary

+### July 24th, 2019
+1. Worked on the eighth of twelve projects ['Filtering and Searching the Mineral Catalog'](https://github.com/hyungmogu/THPWD08-Filtering-and-Searching-the-Mineral-Catalog) for Team Treehouse's Python Web Tech Degree
+    - Reduced database query time for filter by text from 10 ms to 3 ms by limiting returned values
+    - Prettified codes in tests.py
+    - Added test cases for filter by text and refactored to meet is passing criteria
+    - Fixed malfunctioning coverage testing
+    - Submitted the project for review

 ### July 23rd, 2019
 1. Finished ['User Profile with Django'](https://github.com/hyungmogu/THPWD07-User-Profile-with-Django) project for Team Treehouse's Python Web Tech Degree